Kornweiss-Medical-LLC/KMLLC/docs/insulin_resistance/Physicians Should Not Use Hemoglobin A1c to Rule-Out Diabetes.md

 It’s clear that even in the 60s, experts were aware that diabetes was a major problem and that it should be diagnosed early before overt disease.

-Despite these prescient observations and recommendations, diagnostic criteria for diabetes have been anything but progressive.
-Only in 2021 did the United States Preventive Services Taskforce recommend screening all individuals at age 35 (the previous recommendations were age 45), despite that our own CDC [estimates](https://www.cdc.gov/diabetes/data/statistics-report/diagnosed-undiagnosed-diabetes.html) that 5% of US adults age 18-44 have diabetes and that 2% of these 5% are undiagnosed.
-Besides this failure to screen people at younger ages, the diagnostic criteria still depend on dichotomous thresholds for fasting glucose, OGTT results, and now, hemoglobin A1c.
+Despite these prescient observations and recommendations, diagnostic criteria for diabetes have been essentially unchanged for over 57 years.
+Only in 2021 did the United States Preventive Services Taskforce recommend screening all individuals at age 35 (the previous recommendation was age 45).
+This is in spite of the fact that the CDC [estimates](https://www.cdc.gov/diabetes/data/statistics-report/diagnosed-undiagnosed-diabetes.html) that 5% of US adults age 18-44 have diabetes and that almost half of them (2.1 million people) are undiagnosed.
+Besides this failure to screen people at younger ages, the diagnostic criteria still depend on similar dichotomous thresholds for fasting glucose, OGTT results, and now, hemoglobin A1c.

 **What is Hemoglobin A1c?**